pesto-students/exercise-template/README.md

     1. Create a new branch.
         - For example, if the topic is **Expressing Programs**, the branch can be `solutions-expressing-programs`
     2. Use the commands mentioned below download the questions
+        - Please note that you need to be in the top-level of the your package and not in any sub-folder (like `js-exercises`) to fetch a question.
     3. **Read the README file for instructions.**
     4. Solve the question
     5. Commit the files